🔒

 Investor QualificationAccredited Investors only (Reg D / 506c)

-Use of FundsLand acquisition, site due diligence, architectural/engineering design
+Use of FundsLand acquisition, site due diligence, architectural/engineering design, GC pre-construction coordination

 Waterfall PositionFirst claim on distributions; paid in full from Y3 refi before Tier 2